dark-kitt/HTML5-Banner-Creator/README.md

 ## Animation library

-This lightweight library is very useful, when jQuery or any other JavaScript library is not available or you don't wanna use them.
+This lightweight library is very useful, when jQuery or any other JavaScript library is not available or you don't want to use them.

 ### The library includes: